gyulanemeth/bluefox.email/docs/projects/settings.md

 ### Sender Identity Selection

-The **Sender Identity** field lets you choose the identity used to send the email.
+The **sender identity** field lets you choose the identity used to send the email.
 By default, the system automatically selects the **default identity**, but you can select another identity from the list of available options.

 ![Sender Identity Selection](./project-settings-advanced-settings-sender-identity.webp)